 VHA has defined procedures for the clinical privileging of all healthcare professionals who are permitted by law and the facility to practice independently-"without supervision or direction, within the scope of the individual's license, and in accordance with individually granted clinical privileges."
 These healthcare professionals are also referred to as licensed independent practitioners (LIPs).
-53
+56

 Clinical privileges need to be specific, based on the individual's clinical competence.
-They are recommended by service chiefs and the Medical Staff Executive Committee and approved by the director.
-Clinical privileges are granted for a period not to exceed two years, and LIPs must undergo re-privileging prior to their expiration.54
+They are recommended by service chiefs and the Executive Committee of the Medical Staff and approved by the director.
+Clinical privileges are granted for a period not to exceed two years, and LIPs must undergo re-privileging prior to their expiration.57

-VHA defines the focused professional practice evaluation (FPPE) as "a time-limited period during which the medical staff leadership evaluate and determines the practitioner's professional performance.
+VHA defines the focused professional practice evaluation (FPPE) as "a time-limited period during which the medical staff leadership evaluates and determines the practitioner's professional performance.
 The FPPE typically occurs at the time of initial appointment to the medical staff or the granting of new, additional privileges."
-"The ongoing monitoring of privileged practitioners, Ongoing Professional Practice Evaluation[s] (OPPE), [are] essential to confirm the quality of care delivered."
-55
+"The on-going monitoring of privileged practitioners, Ongoing Professional Practice Evaluation[s] (OPPE), [are] essential to confirm the quality of care delivered."
+58

 According to TJC, the "FPPE for Cause" should be used when a question arises regarding a privileged provider's ability to deliver safe, high-quality patient care.
 The "FPPE for Cause" is limited to a particular timeframe and customized to the specific provider and related clinical concerns.
 Federal law requires VA facilities to report to the National Practitioner Data Bank when facilities take adverse clinical privileging actions, accept the surrender of clinical privileges, or restrict clinical privileges when the action is related to professional competence or professional conduct of LIPs.
-57
+60

-To determine whether the facility complied with requirements for privileging, the OIG interviewed key managers and selected and reviewed in the privileging folders of several medical staff members:
+To determine whether the facility complied with requirements for privileging, the OIG interviewed key managers and selected and reviewed the privileging folders of several medical staff members:

-53 VHA Handbook 1100.19, Credentialing and Privileging, October 15, 2012.
+56 VHA Handbook 1100.19, Credentialing and Privileging, October 15, 2012.
 (This VHA Handbook was scheduled for recertification on or before the last working date of October 2017 and has not been recertified.)

-56 Office of Quality and Performance, "Provider Competency and Clinical Care Concerns," July 2016 (Revision 2).
+59 Office of Safety and Risk Awareness, Office of Quality and Performance, "Provider Competency and Clinical Care Concerns Including: Focused Clinical Care Review and FPPE for Cause Guidance" July 2016 (Revision 2).

-57 VHA Handbook 1100.17, National Practitioner Data Bank (NPDB) Reports, December 28, 2009.
+60 VHA Handbook 1100.17, National Practitioner Data Bank (NPDB) Reports, December 28, 2009.
 (This VHA Handbook was scheduled for recertification on or before the last working date of December 2014 and has not been recertified.)

-- No solo/few practitioners58 were hired within 18 months59 before the site visit or were privileged within the prior 12 months60 - Ten LIPs hired within 18 months before the site visit - Twenty LIPs re-privileged within 12 months before the visit - Three providers who underwent a FPPE for cause within 12 months prior to the visit.
+- Ten solo few (less than two in a specialty) practitioners hired within 18 months before the site visit or were privileged within the prior 12 months.61 - Ten LIPs hired within 18 months before the site visit - Twenty LIPs re-privileged within 12 months before the visit - One provider who underwent a FPPE for cause within 12 months prior to the visit.